Homeward Bound is a groundbreaking leadership, strategic and science initiative for women, set against the backdrop of

 The initiative aims to heighten the influence and impact of women with a science background in order to influence policy and decision making as it shapes our planet.

 The inaugural 2016 voyage took place from 2 – 21 December 2016.
 The second cohort of women are currently undertaking their year-long leadership program and depart for Antarctica in February 2018.
-Applications for the third program, departing on 31 December 2018, are open from 18 August – 15 September 2017.
-Apply now on the Join Us page.
+The third program has just begun and departs for their Antarctic voyage on 31 December 2018.

 The project was the idea of Fabian Dattner (leadership activist and partner at Dattner Grant).
 She collaborated with Jess Melbourne Thomas (Antarctic Marine Ecological Modeler) to gain the support of significant scientific bodies and women of influence to get the project off the ground.
 In November 2015 the project went viral globally, and by mid-2015 the inaugural program was fully subscribed.
 The 76 women selected for the inaugural program were from around the world and included: astronomers, engineers, physicists, science communicators, Antarctic and Arctic specialists, doctors and social scientists.
 The second and third groups of women in science are from even more diverse backgrounds, including more than 28 countries across the world.

 The project is supported by a world leading global faculty who are experts in their various domains, including a filmed faculty with contributors such Dr Jane Goodall (primatologist and environmental campaigner); Franny Armstrong (film maker behind ‘The Age of Stupid’, 100 most influential women); Dr Sylvia Earle (global leading Marine Biologist, explorer, author, and lecturer); Christiana Figueres (Former Executive Secretary of the United Nations Framework Convention on Climate Change); Dr Amy Edmondson (Novartis Professor of Leadership and Management at the Harvard Business School); Dr Susan David (Co-Founder and Director of the Institute of Coaching, awarded speaker and coach, Harvard A-lister); Clare Bowditch (award-winning Australian singer and activist); Dr Robert Kaplan (developed Balanced Score Card strategy execution methodology); and Valerie Taylor (shark expert, known for her conservation advocacy and films).